CamilaYuri/camila-yuri/README.md

 - 👋 Hi, I’m @camila-yuri
-- 👀 I’m interested in learning programming
+- 👀 I’m interested in learning programming.
 - 📚 I’m currently learning C, C# and JavaScript with HTML and CSS.
-- 🌱 I’m looking for opportunities and forward to learn everything the world of programming can offer
+- 🌱 I’m looking for opportunities and forward to learn everything the world of programming can offer.
 - 📫 To reach me through email: camila.miyashiro@fatec.sp.gov.br
 - 📲 For you find me, send me a message on linkedin: 📑Camila Yuri